PMET-public/pwa-workspace/DEVELOPER.md

 ### 🤙 Run Development

 From the root folder of your project, run `yarn dev`.
-This is going to run both Luma UI and Luma PWA on watch mode.
+This is going to run both StoryStore UI and StoryStore PWA on watch mode.